• Ingredient Glossary & Guides

 Here are ways to use Tea Tree Oil for scalp health, hair loss, acne, moisturizing skin and to prevent razor burn.

-TEA TREE OIL & HAIR
+What are TEA TREE OIL Benefits for HAIR

-Tea Tree Oil induces hair growth by unclogging hair follicles and nourishing roots.
+Melaleuca oil doesn’t directly cause hair growth, but it removes hair growth barriers.
+It induces hair growth by unclogging hair follicles and nourishing roots.
 It also helps prevent hair loss and hair fall.

 When first using Tea Tree Oil, hair may seem a bit dry, this is normal until the scalp finds a balance.
 If hair seems dry, use less Tea Tree and focus the massage treatments directly on the scalp.